Why Modern Intranets Are Replacing Dead, Traditional Intranets

 When the term “intranet” is muttered, what comes to mind?
 Chances are, it’s an antiquated, static homepage filled with links that date back to 1995.
-Unfortunately, the intranets has been stuck with this reputation for about two decades now, since its inception.
+Unfortunately, intranets have been stuck with this reputation for about two decades now, since its inception.
 But the tides are shifting and exciting things are happening in the intranet industry.
 Analysts such as Forrester and Gartner have started to take notice in the shift of the intranet industry as it has become a key tool for employee experience.

 This article will explain the legacy that traditional intranets left behind and how it propelled the shift to modern intranets.
 You’ll understand the major differences between traditional intranets and modern intranets and how the modern intranet is purpose-built to address the changing employee expectations.